noma4i/pivotal_miner/README.md

 * Pivotal Story tasks are created as related issues in Redmine.
 * Updating a story in a Pivotal Tracker updates the Redmine issue attributes (subject, description, status)
 * Redmine Issue status change will update Pivotal Story state
+* Story points and Estimate hours are two-way synced
 * Redmine keeps Pivotal Tracker description separate from Issue description
 * Mapping between Pivotal Tracker and Redmine attributes can be configured
 * Change priority in Redmine with tags from Pivotal Story and vise versa